 The most expensive part of an electric car is the battery, which means that so far electric car prices have remained prohibitively high for most Australians, but this is on track to change in the next 4 years.

 This graph shows the dramatic drop in battery prices.
-Once this cost reaches $150 per kilowatt hour, purchase of an electric car will be cost-competitive with petrol vehicles.
+Once this cost reaches $150 per kilowatt-hour, the purchase of an electric car will be cost-competitive with petrol vehicles.

 What's it like to own an electric car in Aus?

 Here's what one of our Sydney clients had to say about getting an electric car loan for a Nissan Leaf: